joanpalin/AI-Workshop/Session 2/lab_guide.md

 ### Step 3 — Ask the same question WITH Tavily web search

+Turn the Tavily MCP Server ON.
 Now ask the same question, but this time explicitly direct the AI to use its web search tool:

 ```
 Search the web for the latest NCSC guidance on securing AI in enterprise environments.
 Use Tavily.